easyparcel/OpenAPI-v2/source/includes/2025-06/_references.md

 If you encounter authentication errors:

-1. Verify your API key is correct
+1. Verify your Oauth 2.0 access token is correct
-2. Check if your API key has expired
+2. Check if your Oauth 2.0 access token has expired
-3. Request a new API key if necessary
+3. Request a new Oauth 2.0 access token if necessary
-4. Ensure your system securely stores the API key
+4. Ensure your system securely stores the Oauth 2.0 access token
 5. Implement automatic token refresh if supported

 ## Common HTTP Status Codes